-- investment guidelines and/or restrictions, if any, set forth in the applicable organizational, offering or similar documents for the investment vehicles: - the status of tax restrictions and tests and other regulatory restrictions and tests; - · risk and return profile of the investment vehicles; - suitability/priority of a particular investment for the investment vehicles; - if applicable, the targeted position size of the investment for the investment vehicles;

-- · level of available cash for investment with respect to the investment vehicles; - total amount of funds committed to the investment vehicles; and - the age of the investment vehicles and the remaining term of their respective investment periods, if any.
+- investment guidelines and/or restrictions, if any, set forth in the applicable organizational, offering or similar documents for the investment vehicles; - the status of tax restrictions and tests and other regulatory restrictions and tests; - risk and return profile of the investment vehicles; - suitability/priority of a particular investment for the investment vehicles; - if applicable, the targeted position size of the investment for the investment vehicles; - level of available cash for investment with respect to the investment vehicles; - · total amount of funds committed to the investment vehicles; and - the age of the investment vehicles and the remaining term of their respective investment periods, if any.

-When not relying on the Order, priority as to opportunities will generally be given to clients that are in their "ramp-up" period, or the period during which the account has yet to reach sufficient scale such that its investment income covers its operating expenses, over the accounts that are outside their ramp-up period but still within their investment or re-investment periods.
+When not relying on exemptive relief from the SEC that permits us to co-invest in portfolio companies with certain other funds managed by OFS Advisor provided we comply with certain conditions (the "Order"), priority as to opportunities will generally be given to clients that are in their "ramp-up" period, or the period during which the account has yet to reach sufficient scale such that its investment income covers its operating expenses, over the accounts that are outside their ramp-up period but still within their investment or re-investment periods.
 However, application of one or more of the factors listed above, or other factors determined to be relevant or appropriate, may result in the allocation of an investment opportunity to a fund no longer in its ramp-up period over a fund that is still within its ramp-up period.